Keep it simple.

 If possible, use a turnkey integration:

-To build your own implementation, create a local copy from the Github Repo (or reference a CDN version) of “editoria11y.min.js,” and then create a new “Ed11y” instance:
+To build a custom implementation, create a local copy of the checker from the Github Repo (or reference a CDN version) of “editoria11y.min.js,” and then create a new “Ed11y” instance:

 <script src="/YOUR_FOLDER/editoria11y.min.js"></script>